Chapter 3 Optimization

 }

-}if (iter >= max_iter)
+if (iter >= max_iter)

 warning("Reached maximum number of iterations without convergence.")

-= list(optimal = X_latest, visited = tryCatch(X, error = function(e) NULL), steps = tryCatch(steps, error = function(e) NULL), X0 = X0, method = method)
+output = list(optimal = X_latest, visited = tryCatch(X, error = function(e) NULL), steps = tryCatch(steps, error = function(e) NULL), X0 = X0, method = method)

-output return(output)
+return(output)

-is applied in the underlying problem by unhiding the next code chunk.
+}Similarly you can take a look at how the gradient_desc is applied in the underlying problem by unhiding the next code chunk.

 library(fromScratchR)

-= 1:nrow(X0)
+init_guesses = 1:nrow(X0)

-init_guesses = c("steepest","newton")
+algos = c("steepest","newton")

-algos = expand.grid(guess=init_guesses,algo=algos)
+grid = expand.grid(guess=init_guesses,algo=algos)

-grid = lapply(
+X_star = lapply(

-X_star 1:nrow(grid),
+1:nrow(grid),

 function(i) {